About Us

 During the early 1980's, there was no organized, professional organization of high school counselors in the WNY region.
 A chapter of the New York State Personnel and Guidance Association known as the WNYPGA existed, but meetings were in the evening and few high school counselors were members.
 There were several regional groups of counselors who met regularly centered on common local interests.
 Some examples of these groups included Maryvale, Depew and Cheektowaga high schools, who were instrumental in starting the original NFIEC Career Fair, and the Southern Erie County Counselors' Association who ran a fall college fair each year.

-In 1982 Robert Gourlay, counselor at Clarence High School, approached his friend, neighbor and colleague, Carl (Sandy) Behrend, who was a counselor at Orchard Park High School, with the idea of starting a high school counselor group that would meet during school hours and represent suburban schools with similar interests.
+In 1982 Robert Gourlay, a School Counselor at Clarence High School, approached his friend, neighbor and colleague, Carl (Sandy) Behrend, who was a counselor at Orchard Park High School, with the idea of starting a high school counselor group that would meet during school hours and represent suburban schools with similar interests.
 The name, Suburban Counselor's Consortium, was chosen to identify the group.
 With Gourlay and Behrend, the original seven founding members of the organization also included: Joan Baer (Williamsville South), John Daken (Sweet Home High School), Robert Ciszak (Akron High School), Michael Smith (Tonawanda High School) and Martin Goodrich (Kenmore East High School).

 After several initial organizational meetings, in late 1982, the group decided to begin meeting in September 1983 the following agreements were approved: